 - 1. Equity: How will the program serve all youth including youth with disabilities and others with particular needs that may need specific additional supports or accommodations? - 2.
 Transportation: Describe the request and need for transportation from the afterschool program, if applicable. - 3.
-Space and Resources: In the text area box, include additional detailed commitments and explanations of available spaces and associated resources used to support the program. - 4.
+Space and Resources: include additional detailed commitments and explanations of available spaces and associated resources used to support the program. - 4.
 Leadership: Each application must include appropriate leadership to implement the program.
-Describe the leadership structure(s) of the project and qualifications needed, and role and hours they will devote to the project. - 5.
-Staffing: In the text area box, List the staff types, qualifications, and their roles in implementing the project.
+Describe the leadership structure(s) of the project, qualifications needed, and role and hours they will devote to the project. - 5.
+Staffing: List the staff types, qualifications, and their roles in implementing the project.